Species-theoretic foundations of perturbative quantum field theory: Introduction

 \egroup

-Our species-theoretic formalism for the construction of interacting products via casual perturbation theory is as follows.
-Our starting point is a (re)normalized system of generalized time-ordered products, that is a homomorphism of algebras
+We also formalize the construction of interacting products in casual perturbation theory as follows.
+Our starting point is a fully normalized system of generalized \hbox{time-ordered} products, that is a homomorphism of algebras

 satisfying causal factorization, and such that the singleton components $\text{T}_{\{i\}}$ are the natural inclusion